Costly 'cleaner' coal fights for space in emissions debate

 CHEAPEST OPTION

-USC plants can cost up to 40 percent more than conventional units, the WCA acknowledges, while many international lenders are turning their backs on financing new coal projects in favour of gas and renewable energy, where prices are falling fast.
+USC plants can cost up to 40 percent more than conventional units, the WCA acknowledges, while many international lenders are turning their backs on financing new coal projects in favor of gas and renewable energy.

-Solar power prices in India, around 15 percent more expensive than coal today on a levelised basis, are expected to drop to about 10 percent below coal power prices by 2020 when all liftime costs are included, according to consultancy KPMG.

-Even while coal remains cheaper, slumping prices - the cost of coal has fallen to multi-year lows as supply outpaces demand - are also eroding the cost benefits of more efficient plants.
+Slumping coal prices, which have fallen to multi-year lows as supply outpaces demand, are also eroding the cost benefits of more efficient plants.

 And in emerging markets such as India, where many consumers regard cheap power as a right, producers still mostly go for the cheaper option.